Burial in the State Veterans Cemetery is reserved for eligible veterans and their spouses. Grave markers are also provided.

 How To Qualify

-To be eligible for veterans’ tuition benefits at any college or university, a veteran must be honorably discharged from the U.S. Armed Forces, 90 days active Military duty during war, and must have resided in Connecticut for at least one year upon enrolling in college.
+To be eligible for veterans’ tuition benefits at any college or university, a veteran must be honorably discharged from the U.S. Armed Forces, 90 days active military duty, other than for training purposes, during war and must have resided in Connecticut for at least one year upon enrolling in college.

 High School Diplomas and Veterans of World War II